sreeranga-chippala/SmartStudentAnalyzer/README.md

 # 🧠 Smart Student Analyzer

-A simple yet smart Python project built using **Modules and Packages**, designed to analyze student performance, calculate grades, and provide personalized remarks — built as part of the **365-Day Roadmap to a 30+ LPA AI/ML Engineer** journey 🚀.
+A simple yet smart Python project built using **Modules and Packages**, designed to analyze student performance, calculate grades, and provide personalized remarks.

 ---